German cuisine: Bavaria

 The Bavarian dukes, especially the Wittelsbach family, developed Bavarian cuisine and refined it to be presentable to the royal court.
 This cuisine has belonged to wealthy households, especially in cities, since the 19th century.
 The (old) Bavarian cuisine is closely connected to Czech cuisine and Austrian cuisine (especially from Tyrol and Salzburg), mainly through the Wittelsbach and Habsburg families.
 Already in the beginning, Bavarians were closely connected to their neighbours in Austria through linguistic, cultural and political similarities, which also reflected on the cuisine.

 A characteristic Bavarian cuisine was further developed by both groups, with a distinct similarity to Franconian and Swabian cuisine.
 A Bavarian speciality is the Brotzeit, a savoury snack, which would originally be eaten between breakfast and lunch.

 Bavaria is a part of Southeastern Germany, including the city of Munich and spreading to Germany's borders with Austria and the Czech Republic.
 The region is located at higher elevations, and is known for yielding beet and potato crops and also for the production of fine beers.

+Berlin

+Berlin's cuisine reflects its multicultural charm, combining traditional German dishes with global influences.
+Iconic meals include Currywurst (sausage with curry ketchup), Döner kebab (Turkish-inspired fast food), Königsberger Klopse, and Eisbein, a hearty dish of pickled pork knuckle often served with sauerkraut and potatoes.
+Schnitzel is also popular, along with Berliner pfannkuchen, a jam-filled pastry.
+The city embraces vegetarian and vegan cuisine, with a variety of plant-based options available.
+Street food is a key part of Berlin's food culture, offering everything from falafel to craft beer.
+Overall, Berlin's cuisine offers a rich blend of comforting and diverse flavors.